 "Crossovers"

-Here is a haphazard collection of crossovers.
+Here is a haphazard collection of crossovers, past, present, and forecasted.
 Peruse them.
 Imagine – and, if you will, exploit – the trends they imply.

 In 1984, for the 1st time,